mmistakes/made-mistakes-jekyll/src/_pages/support.md

 excerpt: "If you like the free content I provide on Made Mistakes, here are some great ways to show your support and motivate me to create more of it."
 ---

 The tutorials, Jekyll themes, and other articles I publish have been a true labor of love for me.
-If you've found any of this free content useful here's how to show your thanks and motivate me to create more of it.
+If you've found any of this content useful here's how to show your thanks and motivate me to create more.

 ## Send a Donation